fjames86/frpc/README.md

 * At the moment, reading from TCP streams requires buffering the input to cope with reading multiple fragments.
 This is REALLY bad if large payloads are sent.
 A fragmented-stream type could be defined to wrap the underlying socket stream so that we can avoid the buffering on reads.
 You still need to buffer writes because you need to know how much you intend to write before you've written it.
-* You can start listening on wildcard ports (by supplying 0 as a port number), but there is no way to find out what ports were selected.
-This makes it impossible to inform the port mapper of where to direct traffic.
 * Could make it easier to add more transports, e.g. SSL/TLS stream, writing to shared memory etc. Probably not much call for this though.
 * UDP multicast?
 * The XDR serializer is probably not as efficient as it could be, but who really cares so long as it works.
-* Developed using SBCL on Windows, also tested with CCL and LispWorks on Windows and SBCL on Linux.
+* Developed using SBCL on Windows.
+Also tested with Clozure CL on Windows, LispWorks on Windows and SBCL on Linux.

 ## 11. License